 Ld is the diffusion length, B is the geometrical buckling (in case of critical state Bg = Bm), which depends only on the shape and size of the core.
 The value of B for small cores is higher than the value for large cores.
 So that, it is obvious, the thermal neutrons leakage is higher for small cores and depends on the macroscopic slowing down power of neutron moderator (leakage is higher for poor moderators).
 The following equation gives the diffusion length:

 Total Non-leakage Probability

 The fast non-leakage probability (Pf) and the thermal non-leakage probability (Pt) may be combined into one term that gives the fraction of all neutrons that do not leak out of the reactor core.
-This term is called the total non-leakage probability and is given the symbol PNL, and may be expressed by following equation:For large reactors, we can rewrite this equation without a substantial loss of accuracy simply by replacing the diffusion length Ld and τ by the migration length M in the one group equation.
-The term B4 is very small for large reactors and therefore it can be neglected.
+This term is called the total non-leakage probability and is given the symbol PNL, and may be expressed by the following equation:For large reactors, we can rewrite this equation without a substantial loss of accuracy simply by replacing the diffusion length Ld and τ with the migration length M in the one group equation.
+The term B4 is very small for large reactors, and therefore it can be neglected.
 We may then write.where M is the migration area (m2).
 The migration length is defined as the square root of the migration area.

-Main operational changes, that affect this factor:
+Main operational changes that affect this factor:

 Since both (Pf and Pt) are affected by a change in moderator temperature in a heterogeneous water-moderated reactor and the directions of the feedbacks are the same, the resulting total non-leakage probability is also sensitive to the change in the moderator temperature.
 As a result, an increase in the moderator temperature causes that the probability of leakage to increase.
 This effect is one of two main effects causing the moderator temperature coefficient (MTC) of most PWRs to be negative.